 Sexual lubricants are made with three different types of bases: Water, Silicone or Oil.

-Water Based Lubricants – A good versatile lube.
-Works in every situation but doesn’t stay wet for very long (unless you add water).
-It can also be a little tacky.
-It also has the most variety.
+Water-Based Lubricant is a good versatile lube.
+It works in every situation but doesn’t stay wet for very long (unless you add water).
+This type of lubricant can also be a little tacky.
+Meanwhile, water-based lube also has the most variety.
 (More on that in a bit.)

 - The first ingredient is water or aloe

 - Feels cool on the skin and may get sticky after a while